 The Vegetarian Epicure, volumes I and II, by Anna Thomas, is so widely popular that it must be included.
+Both volumes con-

-Both volumes contain recipes of subtlety and sophistication.
+Judy Rittenhouse is the former manager of a vegetarian restaurant in Washington, D.C.
+She lives in Allentown, Pennsylvania. tain recipes of subtlety and sophistication.
 Many epicures enjoy these books for their foreign, especially Indian, flavor.
 The cold Russian pie in volume I also springs to mind.
 Volume I appeared in 1972, the first widely circulated vegetarian cookbook to convince skeptical meateaters that "no meat" doesn't mean "no good."
 Both volumes will be solving wedding gift dilemmas for years to come.
 (Volume I is from Vintage Books; volume II, Knopf, 1978.)